 In This Article:

 - Artificial discs.
 Disc replacement surgery involves replacing the painful disc in the spine with an artificial disc.
-As of August 2006, two brands of lumbar artificial disc are available for use in patients in the U.S.: the Charite lumbar artificial disc and the PRODISC-L lumbar artificial disc.
-A number of other artificial disc brands are in the clinical trial testing phase.
 The goal of artificial disc replacement surgery is to preserve the normal motion of the spine (unlike fusion, which eliminates motion at the painful spinal segment).
 Artificial disc surgery has two primary theoretical advantages over spinal fusion; 1) it is thought that preserving spinal motion reduces the risk that other segments of the lumbar spine will wear down prematurely; 2) it is believed that artificial disc surgery may achieve better pain reduction than fusion.
 However, these potential benefits come at the expense of greater risk with the surgery.
 Any motion preservation device can fail by extrusion or wearing out with time.
 Revision surgeries are expensive and extremely dangerous.
 The risk/benefit ratio of artificial disc vs fusion is still largely unknown, and currently many insurance companies are not covering the procedure.